muditbhaintwal/HelloK8s/README.md

 # Hello k8s

 It's a hello to k8s.
-Its an effort to play with k8s concepts of deployments ports services etc.
+It's an effort to play with k8s concepts of deployments ports services etc.

 ## Steps